lley154/littercoin/README.md

 #### Compile Smart Contract Code and Deploy
 1. Open the Web VS Code editor and open the explorer tab on the left.
-2. Navigate to the src directory and select the threadToken.hl file.
+2. Navigate to the src directory and open threadToken.hl file.
 3. Find and replace the UTXO that you identified in finding the UTXO step above
 ```
 // Define the UTXO to be spent